-Karl Harter’s Full Moon 5K, presented by Movin’ Shoes, will take place on Thursday July 22nd, 2021.
+Karl Harter’s Full Moon 5K, presented by Movin’ Shoes, will take place on Thursday July 27th, 2023.
 Headlamps and flashing lights are strongly encouraged, as the run will take place on the night of a full moon.
-Participants are also encouraged to wear a mask that covers their nose and mouth whenever social distancing is not possible both before and after the course has been completed.
-Masks may be removed during course completion.

 Registration this year will be ONLINE ONLY (no day-of or in-person registration)

 Cost is just $25!
 Registration is limited to just 500 runners and typically fills fast, so make sure you sign up early and get a spot.
 Also please register before June 30th to guarantee you receive the correct shirt size.

 - Friday, June 30th – Registration deadline to guarantee you get the correct shirt size

 - Tuesday, July 25th at 11:59 PM – Online Registration closes

 - Wednesday, July 26th, 10-8 PM – Packet Pick-Up at Movin’ Shoes

 - Thursday, July 27th, 10-3 PM – Packet Pick-Up at Movin’ Shoes, Race Day

 - 10:00 am – 3:00 pm – Packet pick-up at Movin’ Shoes

 - 6:00pm – Neighborhood pre-race party beginning at 6pm at Bernie’s Beach hosted by JJdDJ!